MiliasV/CTnetwork/README.md

 * Calculate  street network centrality metrics such as street betweenness, street sinuosity, and intersection closeness.
 * Calculate how accessible the POIs are from different origin locations based on the downloaded street network and different weights.
 * Include different metrics of accessibility.
+* Calculate average widths of space along streets dedicated to pedestrians or bicyclists (i.e., sidewalks or bike paths)

 <p float="left">
     <img src="https://github.com/MiliasV/ctwalk/blob/main/img/amsterdam_sin.png" width="30%">